 The main factors to pay attention to are your bassinet’s size and weight limit and your baby’s physical abilities—particularly whether they can roll, push up on their hands or knees, or sit up.

-For example, the beloved Halo Swivel Bassinest says it fits babies up to 5 months or 20 pounds.
+For example, the beloved Halo Swivel Bassinest says it fits babies up to 5 months of age or 20 pounds.

 Most babies will likely hit the physical milestones of rolling over or pushing up on their hands and knees before hitting the weight limit of 20 pounds.